SAP/hcp-portal-service-for-support-site/README.md

   User | technical_user_name
   Password | technical_user_password

-2. [Optional] Create a trust between your HCP account and your Jam tenant, and create a destination to your Jam tenant, as described [here](http://help.sap.com/download/documentation/sapjam/developer/index.html#hcp/concepts/ADVANCED_TOPICS-API_integrate_features_data.html).
+2. [Optional] Create a trust between your HCP account and your Jam tenant, and create a destination to your Jam tenant, as described [here](https://help.hana.ondemand.com/cloud_portal/frameset.htm?9b529041d0fe470d9c7c795eb4038e7a.html).

 ### Download and Deploy the Applications

 1. Navigate to https://github.com/SAP/hcp-portal-service-for-support-site/releases
 2. Download all the files from the latest release to your computer.
 You can also download the source code.
+   Note
+   There are two theme files.
+Only download the one you need.
+   §	The theme file supportsitetheme.zip is compatible with the innovation version of SAPUI5.
+   §	The theme file supportsitetheme-stable.zip is compatible with the stable version of SAPUI5

 3. Import the following applications to your account:
  * supportsitetemplate.zip (Site template)
  * servicerequests.zip (Service Requests application)

+  Note
   You can import the files to SAP Web IDE and then deploy them to HCP, or you can directly deploy them to HCP through the HCP cockpit (Applications >> HTML5 Applications >> Import from File).
 Click [here](https://help.hana.ondemand.com/webide/frameset.htm?344e8c91e33b4ae8b4032709c45776a3.html) to receive more information on using SAP Web IDE.

-4. You may also download two optional SAP Jam widgets from https://github.com/SAP/hcp-portal-service-samples (under the widgets folder):
- * jamgroupfeed.zip (Jam Group Feed widget)
- * jamsearch.zip (Jam Search widget)

 ### Import the SAPUI5 Theme